|

 studies carried out to quantify N2O emissions from cotton

-temperature prevailing under flood irrigated systems in Punjab are
+and temperature prevailing under flood irrigated systems in Punjab

 Phosphorus fertilizer when applied to soil after mixing (12 h